flonadb/flonadb/README.md

 database instances.
 - Dynamic reloading of database credentials and configuration properties at runtime.
-- An added layer of security, as of version 1.2.0, only client id and secret key based authentication is supported between the client and proxy server, we intend to add a way to plug in custom authentication and authorization schemes and to provide other features e.g. to retrieve client secrets and database passwords from a secret key manager.
+- An added layer of security, as of version 1.2.0, only client id and secret key based authentication is supported between the client and proxy server, we intend to add a way to plug in custom authentication and authorization schemes, plus provide other features e.g. to retrieve client secrets and database passwords from a secret key manager.
 - Database system independence, it means in theory you can swap the target database system without changing client code as long as the client applications are written in such a way that they are agnostic to the target database systems.
 And, you can plug in features that cut across all the database systems like collecting metrics, a custom security model,